Detecting $\beta$ elements in iterated algebraic K-theory: Detecting elements in iterated algebraic K-theory of finite fields

-We begin with the element $\beta_1$.
-We observe that the element $\beta_1$ is represented by the class $b_{1,0}$ in the $E_1$-page of the $BP$-Adams spectral sequence for $V(1)$ and it maps to a class of the same name in the cobar complex for the $BP_*BP$-co-module $BP_*V(1)\wedge T_2(K(\bF_q)_p);$ i.e. the $E_1$- page of the $BP$-Adams spectral sequence for $V(1)\wedge T_2(K(\bF_q)_p)$.
-Let $\bar{b}_{1,0}$ be the element in the $BP$-Adams spectral sequence for the sphere spectrum that maps to $b_{1,0}$.
-Then $\bar{b}_{1,0}$ in the $BP$-Adams spectral sequence for the sphere spectrum maps to \eqref{b10Adams} in the Adams spectral sequence for the sphere spectrum by \cite[Thm.
-9.4]{MR0458423} and both are permanent cycles.
-Therefore using the square of spectral sequences and Proposition \ref{perm classes}, we know that $b_{1,0}$ is a permament cycle in the $BP$-Adams spectral sequence for $V(1)\wedge T_2(K(\bF_q)_p)$.
+\item We now show that the element $\beta_1$ has nontrivial image in $V(1)_*T_{1}(\K(\mathbb{F}_q)_p)$.
+The element $\beta_1$ is represented by the permanent cycle $b_{1,0}$ in the $E_1$-page of the $BP$-Adams spectral sequence for $V(1)$.
+This class maps to a class of the same name in $E_1$-page of the $BP$-Adams spectral sequence for $V(1)\wedge T_1(\K(\bF_q)_p)$.
+The result then follows by Proposition \ref{perm classes} and a result of Zahler \cite{MR319197}, which implies that $b_{1,0}$ maps to $b_0$ via the map from the $BP$-Adams spectral sequence to the Adams spectral sequence (cf. \cite[p.
+511]{MR0458423}). \\